The 1975 – I Like It When You Sleep, For You Are So Beautiful Yet So Unaware of It

 Lady Gaga – Joanne

 Joanne is about as all over the place as LadyGaga.com, from songs about pleasuring yourself to deceased relatives leaving too soon, drinking pinot grigio, John Wayne, smoking pot, and police shootings.
-Writing some bad country-pop here, Gaga is done as far as I’m concerned.
+Some real bad country-pop here.

 Vince Staples – Prima Donna